fasibio/ThreadDistributor/README.md

 # ThreadDistributor
 Java Thread Distributor﻿

-If you have a list of tasks you can use this framework to distribut it to different Threads. ﻿ ﻿ ﻿ Please tell in which Software you are use this Lib
+If you have a list of tasks you can use this framework to distribut it to different Threads.

+Please tell us in which Software you useing this lib.

-## How to use:
+## How to use

 You find the Source at bintray.com (javacenter)